 - 1972 One Reel Vaudeville Show was founded by Norman Langill and Louise DiLenge.
 They created funny topical skits and performed them on the back of a Model A truck that traveled around the Northwest.
 They won awards and audiences and as a result, were asked to produce other events.

 - 1980 One Reel took over production of Seattle’s Bumbershoot Arts Festival and reshaped it into a successful cultural landmark.
 From 1980-2010, under Langill’s leadership, One Reel expanded to develop and produce local, national and international cultural events, including Family Fourth Fireworks, Summer Nights on the Pier concerts, WOMAD at Marymoor Park, the Goodwill Arts Festival, and tours of international groups including Cirque du Soleil, Grand Kabuki Theatre of Japan and the Bolshoi Ballet.
 Over the years, staff trained at One Reel went on to lead production companies and cultural institutions around the country.
 Bumbershoot became a nationwide model for festivals, the Fireworks were rated in the top 5 in the country by Time magazine, the international projects won awards and major grants, and events such as the Summer Nights concerts inspired the creation of similar series around the Seattle area.

-- 1992 While One Reel was producing a multilingual music festival at the Barcelona Cultural Olympics, Norm spotted a spiegeltent the sparked the original concept for Teatro ZinZanni.
+- 1992 While One Reel was producing a multilingual music festival at the Barcelona Cultural Olympics, Norm spotted a spiegeltent that sparked the original concept for Teatro ZinZanni.
 Inspired by the great cabarets of Europe, spiked with a fresh sense of American comedy, and steeped in absurdity, the vision for Teatro ZinZanni took shape.

 - 1998 One Reel launched Teatro ZinZanni as an “off-season” special project, drawing on the founders’ creative roots, the company’s production capacity, and their access to world-class artists in all genres.
 The Klessens family allowed their antique mirrored spiegeltent to be sent from Belgium for a 12-week run on a temporary site opposite the Seattle Center.
 The new event, starring Ann Wilson and an international cast of musicians, comedians, and circus performers, proved extremely popular and continued its sold-out run for 14 months.